arduino/aws-sitewise-integration/README.md

 # AWS IoT SiteWise importer

-This project provides a way to extract time series samples from Arduino cloud, publishing into AWS IoT SiteWise.
+This project provides a way to extract time series samples from Arduino cloud, publishing into AWS IoT SiteWise, creating required model/asset hierarchy mapping Arduino Things into SiteWise Assets.
-Other than publishing ts samples, job is able to create Models/Assets into SiteWise starting from Arduino defined Things.
-Things can be filterd by tags.
+Arduino Things can be filterd by tags, to properly select objects to monitor.

 ## Architecture

 ![deployment schema](docs/deployment-schema.png)

-Imported is based on a Go lambda function triggered by periodic events from EventBridge.
+Job is based on a Go lambda function triggered by periodic events from AWS EventBridge.
-Job is configured to extract samples every 30 minutes.
-By default, data are aggregated at 5 minute resolution (as AVG).
+Job is configured to extract samples every 30 minutes (configurable).
+By default, time series data are aggregated at 5 minute resolution (as AVG aggregation statistic).

 ## Deployment via Cloud Formation Template